 Micro-enterprise Loan Funds provide small loans and training to entrepreneurs in the US and overseas to create economic development and jobs.

 Community Development Venture Capital Funds provide loans to businesses that are creating jobs in low-income communities.

 Pooled Investment Portfolios are a great option if you want to diversify your community investments.
 You invest through one large facility, which spreads the money out within a pool of institutions that serve many low-income areas in a variety of ways.

 Mutual Funds are collections of stocks and bonds that are managed by professional money managers, meaning that expert investors are doing the research to pick investments.
 Anyone can invest in mutual funds.
-Some socially responsible funds devote up to ten percent of their assets to community investing, and two even put 100 percent of their assets into underserved communities.
+Some socially responsible funds devote up to ten percent of their assets to community investing, and several even put 100 percent of their assets into underserved communities.
 With these funds, you can use your investment dollars to promote corporate responsibility and contribute to improving disadvantaged communities, while saving for your own retirement.
 These funds are not federally insured.

 How much will my investment returns be affected?